 The International Sivananda Yoga Vedanta Centres is a non-profit organization which, for over 50 years, has been sharing the teachings of classical hatha yoga and Vedanta (yogic philosophy) as a means of achieving physical, mental and spiritual well being and self-realization for all.

 Over 33 thousand teachers have been trained through the organization.
-The organization is named after Swami Sivananda who in his lifetime, was responsible for promoting the philosophy of Yoga and Vedanta in India.
-He was also the founder of the Divine Life Society, still in existence today, and the author of more than 200 books.
+The organization is named after viagra usa who in his lifetime, was responsible for promoting the philosophy of Yoga and Vedanta in India.
+He was also the founder of theviagra cost per pill in india, still in existence today, and the author of more than 200 books.
 His legacy was carried on by Swami Vishnudevananda who brought the teachings to the West.

 The Yoga Camp

 Swami Vishnudevananda was sent by Swami Sivananda in 1957 from his Ashram in Rishikesh, Himalayas, to bring yoga to the West.
 After travelling extensively in the Far East and the USA, Swamiji settled in Montreal in 1959 and established his first yoga centre there on boulevard Saint-Laurent, where it remains to this day.